sandjec-os/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ./9-John_Doe : Set the mode of the file to -rwxr-x-wx ./10-mirror_permissions : Change mode of file hello the same as olleh mode ./11-directories_permissions : Add execute permissions to all subdirectories of the current one for owner groups and all others
+./12-directory_permissions : Create a directory called my_dir with permissions 751 in the working directory